-The son of an inventor & motorcycle racer and warrior princess homemaker, Michael Sherrill has lived in the western North Carolina mountains since 1974.
-He considers himself a materials-based artist experimenting primarily in the media of clay, metal, and glass.
+The son of an inventor/motorcycle racer and warrior princess/homemaker, Michael Sherrill has lived in the western North Carolina mountains since 1974.
+He considers himself a materials-based artist experimenting primarily in the media of metal, clay, and glass.
 At the heart of his interest is the intersection of where humans and materials meet in both handmade objects and the natural world.
-Michael’s work is in several public collections including the Smithsonian Institute’s Renwick Collection, the Los Angeles County Museum of Art, the Mint Museum, the Museum of Art and Design, Corning Museum of Glass, and Takoma Glass Museum, among others.
+Michael’s work is in several public collections including the Smithsonian’s Renwick Museum of American Craft, the Los Angeles County Museum of Art, the Mint Museum, the Museum of Art and Design, Corning Museum of Glass, and Takoma Glass Museum, among others.
 In 1993, the Year of Craft, Michael was selected for the White House collection, which traveled to venues around the United States.
 His piece, “Incandescent Bottles,” now resides in the Clinton Presidential Library and Museum.
+In 2003, Michael was honored as Artist of the Year by the Mint Museum of Craft + Design, in Charlotte, North Carolina.
 As part of the International Ceramics Symposium (World Ceramic Exposition Foundation), Michael was one of 10 artists invited in the summer of 2004 to participate in a residency creating outdoor sculptures to be placed permanently at the International Ceramic Museum in Inchon, S. Korea.
-His other residencies include: the LH Project (2015), Museum of Glass (2010), John Michael Kohler Arts Center (2006), and Watershed Center for the Ceramic Arts (2005).
-Michael was awarded the 2010 United States Artists Wingate Fellowship.
-He is currently involved with the Center for Craft Creativity and Design and served as president on the board of the Center for Craft, Creativity & Design.
-The CCCD is a nonprofit organization dedicated to advancing the understanding of craft and the field of materials-based arts both in practice and in academic settings.
+His other residencies include: Watershed Center for the Ceramic Arts (2005), John Michael Kohler Arts Center (2006), and Museum of Glass (2010).
+Michael is the 2010 United States Artists Wingate Fellow.
+Most recently Michael was honored by the James Renwick Alliance as the 2019 Master of the Medium, Clay.